ongakugene/conference-central/README.md

 ## 1. Sessions can be added to a conference
 About design decisions:
 For session implementation, I have developed it as child of the conference.
+This is because as logically session will be there only in a conference and thus conference (parent) needs to exist first before a session can be vreated under it.
+A Session can be created with only a valid Conference Key and a name, other fields are provided with sensible defaults.
 Speaker is just a string value representing the name and thus is indexed and used for searching by default.
 I have created a SessionType class to hold enumeration values for typeOfSession.
-The design decision is similar to that for T-Shirt sizes.
+The design decision is similar to that for T-Shirt sizes and ensures that arbitrary values never get entered into this field or in other words, we only get from amongst a standard set of values for this field.
 I have chosen TimeProperty for the startTime values.

 Name of session is a required field while since there can be multiple highlights, it has repeated set to true.